Tesleemoduola/Creditworthiness-Assessment-with-Logistic-Regression-in-R/README.md

-# Credithworthiness Assessment with Logistic Regression in R
+# Creditworthiness Assessment with Logistic Regression in R

 ![loan](loan.jpg)